 ILOCOS NORTE: YOUR ULTIMATE TRAVEL GUIDE

 Because many are asking about my trip in Ilocos, here’s the ” Ilocos Norte: Your Ultimate Travel”.

-Ilocos Norte, a province of the Philippines located in the Ilocos Region is attracting various tourist both local and abroad.
-Its capital is Laoag City and is located at the northwest corner of Luzon Island, bordering Cagayan and Apayao to the east, and Abra and Ilocos Sur to the south.
+Ilocos Norte, a province of the Philippines found in the Ilocos Region.
+It is attracting many tourists both local and abroad.
 The place offers various tourist destinations highlighting nature and historical places.

 The main source of livelihood in the province of Ilocos is agriculture.
 Two of their major agricultural products are tobacco , onions and garlic.

 ” Ilocos Norte: Your Ultimate Travel” aimed to provide information which a first-time traveler may need when visiting the province.
 I have linked my personal experiences in various places I visited in this province to give you first-hand information.

 Ilocos Tourist Spot,The Burgos Lighthouse.
 Popularly known as Cape Bojeador Lighthouse, is a cultural heritage structure in Burgos, Ilocos Norte ,After more than 100 years since it was constructed ,the lighthouse became a popular tourist destination in Ilocos Norte, yet, it still functions as a welcoming beacon to the international ships that enter the Philippine Archipelago.